External Resources for Home Learning and Entertainment

-Whatever you need support with - from pro-active educational tools, information banks and fitness activities, to arts and crafts, virtual performances and exhibitions, as well as wellbeing and SEND supports and parental and safeguarding guidance - we hope you’ll find them useful to keep you and your loved ones occupied, entertained and in good mental health.
+Whatever you need support with - from pro-active educational tools and fitness activities, to arts and crafts, virtual performances and exhibitions, as well as wellbeing and SEND support and parental and safeguarding guidance.
+We hope you’ll find them useful to keep you and your loved ones occupied, entertained and in good mental health.

-- Khan Academy Kids – An app with engaging ways to learn core subjects.
+- Khan Academy Kids – An app with engaging ways to learn core subjects for children aged 2 to 7 years.

 - Oak National Security - Three hours of daily learning resources and video lessons, worksheets and quizzes for primary children (four hours for secondary).